johnno1962/Diamond/README.md

 but it's fairly heavy going without autocompletion and dependency management.
 `SafeScript` is small binary and a couple of scripts that looks to address these problems.
-Pods are specified in a comment after an import statement in your script and are downloaded automatically when a script is run.
+Pods are specified in a comment after an import statement in your script and are downloaded automatically when the script is run.
 For autocompletion, scripts are converted into a mini Xcode framework project with the correct framework search path.